shivani02-02/autocomplete/README.md

 This is a HTTP web service in Flask restplus that provides an endpoint for fuzzy search or autocomplete feature for English Words.
 The endpoint is described below:

-GET /search?word=<input>
+GET /search?word=&lt;input&gt;

-where input is the (partial) word that the user has typed so far.
+where input is the (partial) word that the user has typed so far and that input is searched in a dataser that contains 333,333 English words and the frequency of their usage in some corpus.

 For example, if the user is looking up procrastination, the service might receive this sequence of requests:

 GET /search?word=pro